You Can Get More Care at No Additional Cost

 The donut hole is a gap in your drug coverage under Medicare Part D. That hole is shrinking.
 Here's how it works:

-Each Part D plan covers up to $3,310 for medicines in 2016 and $3,700 in 2017.
+Each Part D plan covers up to $3,750 in 2018.
 That amount includes what you pay and what your insurance pays.
 Once you reach that limit, your prescription benefits go down.
 That's when you're in the gap -- the donut hole.

-Each year from now until 2020, the percentage you pay while in the donut hole will shrink -- by 2020, you'll pay no more than 25% for all prescriptions.
+Each year from now until 2020, the percentage you pay while in the donut hole will shrink -- by 2020, you'll pay no more than 25% for all prescriptions after meeting your plan’s deductible, if there is one.

 Something to Watch: Medicare Advantage Plans